MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 For all endpoints, determine if you allow outbound SMB in the safest and most minimal fashion.

 Review server built-in roles and features that require SMB inbound.
-For example, file servers and domain controllers require SMB inbound to perform their role.
+For example, file servers and domain controllers require SMB inbound to do their role.
 For more information on built-in roles and feature network port requirements, see
 [Service overview and network port requirements for Windows](/troubleshoot/windows-server/networking/service-overview-and-network-port-requirements).